NigelThomas/hiveperf/README.md

 ## Hive Sink Table

-The target Hive table is created in the Hive schema `hiveperf` with the name `hive_edr_data`.
+The target Hive table is created in the Hive schema `hiveperf` with the name `hive_edr_hiveperf`.
 The SQL is in `hive_edr_hiveperf.sql` and needs to be copied to the Hive cluster.

 The docker instance does not attempt to manage the remote Hive table; you shoud manually remove data from the table before test runs by: